Questions (Tamia song)

 "Questions" is a song by Canadian R&B recording artist Tamia.
-It was written and produced by singer R. Kelly for her third studio album More (2004).
+It was written and produced by American singer R. Kelly for her third studio album More (2004).
 Released as the album's second single in the United States, it reached number 40 on the US Billboard Hot R&B/Hip-Hop Songs chart.

 Music video

 A music video for "Questions" was directed by Darren Grant.

 Credits and personnel

 Credits adapted from the liner notes of More.